Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Kinetic and Potential Energies of Spherical Shell Buoys

 \subsection{Kinematics of a Flexible Spherical Buoy - Free Vibration}

-This subsection is concerned with the calculation of the ${}^a\dot{\vec{\boldsymbol{r}}}_{dma}$ vector as it is crucial for the calculation of the kinetic energy of the spherical shell due to the translation and rotational motions as well as the deformation of the sphere external shell.
-As shown in Fig. (\ref{fig:1}), the position vector of a point on the surface of the non-deformed sphere in the inertial frame "$\hat{\boldsymbol{a}}$" is expressed as
+This subsection is concerned with calculating the velocity vector ${}^a\dot{\vec{\boldsymbol{r}}}_{dma}$ as it is used in the calculation of the kinetic energy of the shell due to the translation and rotational motions as well as the deformation of the external shell.
+As shown in Fig. (\ref{fig:1}), the position vector of a point on the surface of the deformed sphere in the inertial frame ``$\hat{\boldsymbol{a}}$" is expressed as The velocity vector is expressed as \cite{robert2016modeling, hogan2015dynamic}: Note that the left superscript denotes the reference frame used to describe the vector.
+Applying the transport theorem knowing that ${}^s\dot{\vec{\boldsymbol{r}}}_{cs} = \boldsymbol{0}$, we get: